Whitehorse Mountain (Washington)

-The mountain was known as "So-bahli-ahli" in the Lushootseed language used by local Coast Salish tribes, meaning a "lofty lady from the east".
-It was named by Darrington postmaster W. C. Hiles in 1894, who noted that a snowpatch on the mountain resembled a white horse owned by pioneer Fred Olds that the townspeople were searching for.
+The English name was given to the mountain by Darrington postmaster W. C. Hiles in 1894, who noted that a snowpatch on the mountain resembled a white horse owned by pioneer Fred Olds that the townspeople were searching for.

 Whitehorse Mountain appears in the movie War Games starring Matthew Broderick.
 In the scene Matthew Broderick's character is seen using a pay phone at a gas station with Whitehorse Mountain in the background.